govinda-kamath/clustering_on_transcript_compatibility_counts/README.md

 1. The 271 primary human myoblasts by [Trapnell et al.](http://www.ncbi.nlm.nih.gov/pmc/articles/PMC4122333/)
 2. The 3005 mouse brain cells by [Zeisel et al.](http://linnarssonlab.org/cortex/)

 We obtained the raw read files from NCBI's [Gene Expression Omnibus](http://www.ncbi.nlm.nih.gov/geo/).
 See the corresponding folders for analysis code.
-The Trapnell_pipeline and Zeisel_pipeline folders also containe a script for automatically downloading the SRR files corresponding to datasets.
+The Trapnell_pipeline and Zeisel_pipeline folders contain scripts for automatically downloading the SRR files corresponding to datasets.
 We highly recommend looking at the documentation in the iPython notebooks Trapnell_Analysis.ipynb, Zeisel_Analysis.ipynb, and Timing_Analysis.ipynb.
 All notebooks go through how we use the code to generate the figures in our paper.

 ## Preliminaries